litestar-org/polyfactory/README.md

 # Pydantic-Factories

-This library offers powerful mock data generation capabilities for [pydantic](https://github.com/samuelcolvin/pydantic) based models.
+This library offers powerful mock data generation capabilities for [pydantic](https://github.com/samuelcolvin/pydantic) based models and `dataclasses`.
 It can also be used with other libraries that use pydantic as a foundation, for example [SQLModel](https://github.com/tiangolo/sqlmodel), [Beanie](https://github.com/roman-right/beanie) and [ormar](https://github.com/collerek/ormar).